yulesa/glaciers/README.md

 ## Usage examples

 Some initial ABIs, a topic0 database, and a raw log file  are provided as examples.

 1. Add new ABIs to the abi_database folder.
-New ABIs need to be json files and have the file name as valid contract address.
+New ABIs need to be json files and have the file name as a valid contract address.

 2. Create a data folder structure in the project folder.
-If you want to use different names or existing folders, change the const in the rust files.
+If you want to use different names or existing folders, change the const in the Rust files.
 ```
 ├── data